malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 * Topic Development
 	* Complete answers
 	* Organised - clear structure
-	* [Use Cohesion](Style-UseCohesion) links to connect your ideas (be careful - some of those phrases are writing only)
+	* [Use cohesion](Style-UseCohesion) links to connect your ideas (be careful - some of those phrases are writing only)

 ## Good Examples
 * ETS Official Guide 6th edition